Date: Tue, 13 Apr 1999

 post-modern writing acknowledge and portray these class determinants

 without (and I emphasize) a return to representationalism?
-(I take it as
+(I

 a given that we're united in moving away from mimesis.)